 Honest comparison with grass

 A moss lawn is not a like-for-like swap for turf, and it helps to know the trade in advance.
-Against grass it wins on shade tolerance, winter colour, drought resilience and upkeep, no mowing, no feeding, little watering.
-It loses on hard wear: it will not take football, a running dog or daily heavy footfall the way a sports lawn does, though it copes with normal garden use and stepping stones.
+Against grass it wins on shade tolerance, winter colour, drought resilience and upkeep: no mowing, no feeding, little watering.
+It loses on hard wear, and will not take football, a running dog or daily heavy footfall the way a sports lawn does, though it copes with normal garden use and stepping stones.
 So the honest summary is that moss suits a shaded, gently used garden beautifully and a sunny, child-and-ball-battered one poorly.
 Choose it for the right spot and it outperforms grass; force it into the wrong one and it struggles.